nixworks/public/news/2011/11/1/index.md

 ##### Asylum seeker
 ### [A boat carrying 70 asylum seekers en route to Australia sinks off the coast of Java in Indonesia with eight confirmed deaths and fifteen people missing. ](/news/2011/11/1/a-boat-carrying-70-asylum-seekers-en-route-to-australia-sinks-off-the-coast-of-java-in-indonesia-with-eight-confirmed-deaths-and-fifteen-peo.md)
-_Context: Australia, asylum seeker, Indonesia, Java_
+_Context: Java, asylum seeker, Australia, Indonesia_

 ##### Almazbek Atambayev
 ### [Almazbek Atambayev, the newly elected President of Kyrgyzstan, states that a lease for a United States air base in Manas will not be renewed when it expires in 2014. ](/news/2011/11/1/almazbek-atambayev-the-newly-elected-president-of-kyrgyzstan-states-that-a-lease-for-a-united-states-air-base-in-manas-will-not-be-renewed.md)
-_Context: United States, Manas, Almazbek Atambayev, president_
+_Context: president, United States, Almazbek Atambayev, Manas_

 ##### London
 ### [At least twelve people are arrested in London outside the Parliament of the United Kingdom after a protest against anti-squatting legislation turns violent. ](/news/2011/11/1/at-least-twelve-people-are-arrested-in-london-outside-the-parliament-of-the-united-kingdom-after-a-protest-against-anti-squatting-legislatio.md)